Build a Slack Bot with Node.js on Cloud Run

 The kittenbot code has two main functions.
 One is to retrieve the secrets, and the other is to run the bot.

-First we import our dependencies:
+First, we import the dependencies:

 kittenbot.js

-const {Botkit} = require('botkit');
+const { Botkit } = require('botkit');

-const {SecretManagerServiceClient} = require('@google-cloud/secret-manager');
+const { SecretManagerServiceClient } = require('@google-cloud/secret-manager');

 The SlackAdapter and SlackEventMiddleware are packages that extend Botkit and allow the bot to easily translate messages to and from the Slack API.
-The Secret Manager client will allow you to access the secrets that you saved in an earlier step.
+The Secret Manager client will allow you to access the secrets you saved in an earlier step.

 Next we have our function for retrieving the secrets: